keivinonline/devops-tools/aws_certs/saa/README.md

 1. create snapshot of unencrypted DB
 2. copy snapshot and enable encryption
 3. restore the DB
+### Global accelerator, ELB, IoT
+- provides 2 anycast static ip addresses
+### Athena
+- decrypts s3 data automatically
+### AWS org- cloudwatch events
+- can use cloudwatch events to raise actions for aws org
+### Cloudfront -> s3
+1. Origin access identity (OAI)
+- legacy method that does not support KMS or dynamic requests to s3
+2. origin access control (OAC)
+- new method
+- principal element should be "cloudfront.amazonaws.com" and the condition should match cloudfront distribution which contains s3
+### ECS networking
+1. host mode
+- basic mode where container network is tied to host
+2. bridge mode
+- network between container and host
+- allows remapping of ports between host and container ports
+3. non
+- no external connection
+4. awsvpc mode
+- each task has a separate ENI with separate IP and SG
+- separate security policies for each task
+### S3 and dynamodb endpoints
+1. Gateway endpoints
+- establish from private subnet  -> s3 or dynamodb
+- flows through private links
+2. service endpoint
+- can be accessed from onprem

+### Cloud HSM - backup to s3
+1. generates unique ephemeral backup key (EBK) to encrypt data using aes 256
+2. the EBK is then encrypted using persistent backup key (PBK) using AES 256 as well in the same region
+-
 ## Services recap
 ### Rekognition
 - identify objects and etc in images or videos